Kaaveh/Basic-Computer/README.md

 # Basic-Computer
-Implementation of Basic Computer(Mano Machine)
+Implementation of Basic Computer(Mano Machine) in VHDL